 The WHS Foundation was founded in 2013 to support Wakatipu's only High School to provide the best all-round education for Wakatipu youth.
-The WHS Foundation has a vision for all WHS students to be enabled to meet their potential in a supportive and well-resourced environment.
-Thanks to the generosity of our community, the WHS Foundation has provided more than \$1.5 million for programmes at the school and in 2023 a further \$450,000 will be invested in the future of WHS students.
+The WHS Foundation has a vision for all WHS students to be enabled to meet their potential in a supportive and wellresourced environment.
+Thanks to the generosity of our community, the WHS Foundation has provided more than \$2 million for programmes at the school and in 2024 a further \$450,000 is being invested in the future of WHS students.